General Statement

 • Recommends Graduate College policies to the Dean of The Graduate College, who in turn administers the policies or submits recommendations to the Provost and Executive Vice President for Academic Affairs and the President's Cabinet.
 The Graduate Council also reviews standards for admissions, retention, and enrollment patterns, in concurrence with the Dean.
 The Graduate Council also approves membership standards for graduate faculty.

-• Cristian Lieneck, Associate Professor, Health Professions, Chair (R)
+• Ashley Arnio, Associate Professor, Applied Arts, Chair (R)

 Deborah Balzhiser, Associate Professor, Liberal Arts (R)

-Jennifer Krou, Senior Lecturer, McCoy College of Business (R)
+Jennifer Krou, Associate Professor of Instruction, McCoy College of Business (R)

 Debarun Majumdar, Professor, Liberal Arts (R)

-Dan Schumacher, Senior Lecturer, Fine Arts and Communication (R)
+Dan Schumacher, Program Faculty, Fine Arts and Communication (R)

-Leslie Anne Shroyer, Senior Lecturer, Science and Engineering (R)
+Leslie Shroyer, Professor of Instruction, Science and Engineering (R)

-Amanda Walker, Senior Lecturer, Science and Engineering (R)
+Amanda Walker, Associate Professor of Instruction, Science and Engineering (R)

 Gail Zank, Professor, McCoy College of Business (R)